nisha8c/Angular_PracticeApp/README.md

 [(ngModel)]="serverName"
 above syntax has [] for property and () for event.

-## Combining all form s of data-binding.
+## Combining all forms of data-binding.
+check code from line 46 to 61 from dervers.componet.html.

+## Udemy Assignment on all forms of data  binding
+Check code from line 13 to 36 in app.component.html